Instant Pleasures

 Instant Pleasures is the fifth studio album by the British rock band Shed Seven, released via BMG Rights Management in November 2017.
 The album charted at No.8 in the UK album chart, on sales of 13,277.
-This is being the first Shed Seven's album for 16 years since 2001's Truth Be Told and marked the return of lead guitarist Paul Banks since 1998's Let It Ride.
+It was Shed Seven's first album since 2001's Truth Be Told and marked the return of lead guitarist Paul Banks, who had last appeared on 1998's Let It Ride.